Why It Works

 You can 'pumpkin up' almost any cocktail.
 This liqueur goes particularly well with applejack and cider, so it's a good addition to this bourbon maple cider brunch cocktail or this apple brandy old fashioned.
 DIY pumpkin liqueur is also perfect for a spiced fall sangria made with white wine and apples.

 If you're a pumpkin latte person, like I am, you can booze up your caffeine with some pumpkin liqueur.
 It's also a fun way to add a little oomph to your milkshake or vanilla ice cream.

 - 4 cinnamon sticks

 - 1/2 teaspoon vanilla extract

-- 3 tablespoons pumpkin puree (see note above)
+- 3 tablespoons pumpkin purée (see notes)

 - 3/4 cup vodka

 Bring the water and sugar to a boil.
-Reduce heat to low and add cinnamon, clove, nutmeg, ginger, vanilla, and pumpkin puree and simmer for 10 minutes.
+Reduce heat to low and add cinnamon, clove, nutmeg, ginger, vanilla, and pumpkin purée and simmer for 10 minutes.
 Remove from heat and let cool for 15 minutes.
-Strain through fine mesh strainer lined with cheesecloth, pressing with the bottom of a ladle to extract as much liquid as possible.
+Strain through fine-mesh strainer lined with cheesecloth, pressing with the bottom of a ladle to extract as much liquid as possible.

 Once syrup is cool, mix with vodka and let rest in a sealed glass container for a minimum of 2 days.
 Store in the refrigerator for up to 3 months.

 For the pumpkin, you can use canned or homemade pumpkin purée.
 If you go the homemade route, roast the pumpkin chunks first for the best flavor.